Undergraduate Academic Policies

 Students who wish to withdraw from a course after the last date for program changes (i.e., after the Add-Drop period) indicated in the Academic Calendar, must submit a course withdrawal form.
 Students who officially withdraw from a course will receive a grade of “W” (Withdrawal) that does not affect the GPA.

-Withdrawal from the College
+Withdrawal from the University

 Semester Leave

 Students who wish to take a Semester Leave for a full semester may do so without losing matriculated status.
-The College strongly recommends that the student inform the appropriate student services office of a planned Semester Leave.
+The University strongly recommends that the student inform the appropriate student services office of a planned Semester Leave.
 Students who take a one-semester leave after completing an academically successful semester may be permitted to return in good standing upon completion of the readmission process.
 For students attending on an F-1 visa, other restrictions may apply, and students should speak with the DSO for further guidance.

 Academic Renewal